dk/PDL-Drawing-Prima/README.md

 the Prima package that comes with Debian's repository.
 Last time I checked, the Prima Debian package was improperly built and does not list the correct location of Prima's CORE directory.
-That makes it impossible to link against F<apricot.h> (Prima's main library).
-I may be able to write a special exception into the F<Makefile.PL> for this, but I haven't gotten around to it yet.
+That makes it impossible to link against apricot.h (Prima's main library).
+I may be able to write a special exception into the Makefile.PL for this, but I haven't gotten around to it yet.